Eastgate Shopping Centre (Inverness)

 Eastgate Shopping Centre is located in Inverness, serving the largest shopping catchment area in the United Kingdom.

 The Eastgate shopping centre in Inverness has been taken over by UK-owned real estate company, Savills plc.

-popular amongst locals and tourists alike.
+The centre is a popular destination amongst locals and tourists alike.

 In the old part of the building there is a clock depicting Noah’s Ark.
-Each hour a monkey is seen raising up a tree and chiming a bell in order to tell the hour.
+Each hour a monkey is seen raising up a giraffe's neck and chiming a bell in order to tell the hour.
 On each hour the clock diorama also plays an animal themed song and a single set of doors open to show pictures of the animal associated with the song.
 At midday each day a longer display takes place where all of the tunes are played, all the windows are opened and the rest of the diorama also operates.
 It is still common to see crowds watching the clock for the extended 12 o'clock performance.